The Church of Jesus Christ of Latter-day Saints in Haiti: Missions

 Haiti was part of the Florida Ft.
 Lauderdale Mission when the first convert inquired of the church in 1977.
-Missionary work opened for Haiti in 1980 and in 1982, there was 12 missionaries serving in Haiti from the West Indies Mission.
+Missionary work opened for Haiti in 1980 and in 1982, there were 12 missionaries serving in Haiti from the West Indies Mission.
 The Pout-au-Prince Mission was organized on August 1, 1984.
 Following a military coup in October 1991, the church withdrew foreign missionaries from Haiti.
 Foreign missionaries returned in July 1999.